CAMBIO: EXTINCTION RUN

 The menu is where I experiment tween animations the most and this was around the time where the team shift focus from mobile to PC instead.
 We thought it was best to have more simple and cleaner code for the game before transferring to mobile.
 Because of this, I created a menu screen that could fit into the aspect ratio for the PC.
 Of course you have the play button to start the game.
 But I also added an inventory and store buttons.
 Store will be where you can buy card skins, specifically the back of the card, while Inventory will be where you can select any card skins and equip them.
 Below would be the profile, setting and credit buttons.
 Profile would be where you can keep track of how many wins and losses as well as many matches you played.
 As of right now, the settings of the game would be just for volume.

 This was my first attempt playing around with the three volume settings.
 Master volume for both music and sound effects, Music to decrease or increase, and sound effects to decrease or increase as well.
 This was my first time working with the volume sliders and ran into a problem easily.
 When I attempt to set the volume in the game, the numbers would lined up out of the panel as you can see from the gif.
 However that was due to me overlooking the code and accidentally mislabeled it.
-From this point on, because the programmers are focusing on the gameplay, I decided to focus on improving the menu, which include designing the graphic design and the title for our game.

 WEEK THREE: GAMEPLAY MECHANICS